 Final words

 Google search for ” Happy white woman” shows results with happy white women and a few black men.
 This behavior is not seen using other search engines like Bing and DuckDuckGo.
-This has raised controversy on the internet concerning how these search behavior on Google may have a racial or BLM undertone.
+This has raised controversy on the internet concerning how these search behaviors on Google may have a racial or BLM undertone.

 Evidence examined so far has not shown any such bias.
 The most probable explanation is how search intents affect search results, and the role of image description in stock photo sites can determine what shows up for a given keyword phrase like “Happy white woman”.